SapienzaInteractiveGraphicsCourse/final-project-mg-team/README.md

 Note:
 - When the game starts there may be some small clicks of the scene due to the loading of the models
-- The game is not very heavy but if you don't have average hardware it could be very slow in terms of fps

 Click <a href="https://sapienzainteractivegraphicscourse.github.io/final-project-mg-team/">here</a> to play!